 Google is one of the most competitive and technically advanced companies in the world.
 They create a working environment and many other employee benefits that are above the standard.
 By working in such a company, employees increase not only their professional value but their experience as well.

 More than two million people around the world are trying to get a job at Google every year and that shows that even the biggest corporations can be great and employee-friendly.
-Not to mention about all the extraordinary and the most talented co-workers who will surround you every single day.
+Not to mention all the extraordinary and the most talented co-workers who will surround you every single day.

 So, work hard, share your knowledge with open source communities, build a great resume, and one day you will get that personal call for an interview.